We operate from one of the UK’s first carbon-neutral off-grid large-scale

 Alloy Fabweld Environmental Policy

-Built on proven low productivity agricultural land, 44,976 solar panels are carefully positioned, enabling animal grazing, plant life and other natural habitats to flourish.
+The adjacent solar farm that powers our facilities was developed on proven low productivity agricultural land, 44,976 solar panels are carefully positioned, enabling animal grazing, plant life and other natural habitats to flourish.

 Each panel is capable of producing up to 11.47MWp of clean renewable electricity per annum, which is enough electricity to power approximately 3,545 homes.